basel-ay/Sales-RFM-Analysis-with-SQL/README.md

 ![image](https://github.com/basel-ay/Customer-Lifetime-Value-Prediction/assets/64821137/eac0f80a-6ac2-405f-8282-0186bbfa2729)

-* Low Value: Customers who are less active than others, not very frequent buyer/visitor, and generates very low - zero - maybe negative revenue.
+* Low Value: Customers who are less active than others, not very frequent buyer/visitor, and generate very low - zero - maybe negative revenue.

 * Mid Value: In the middle of everything.
 Often using our platform (but not as much as our High Values), fairly frequently and generates moderate revenue.